All Episodes

 He's a very good naturopathic doctor.

-His name was Jim Sensenic.
+His name was Jim Sensenig.

-And they said, Look, man, we just graduated from naturopathic medical school.
+And they said, look, man, we just graduated from naturopathic medical school.

 We've got our license and our degree, and we have no idea how to practice naturopathic medicine.